macobra52/Wheel-of-Fortune-NES-Wheel-Randomizer/README.md

 Other versions/romhacks are untested.

-# Requirements
+# Instructions

-- Any NES emulator that supports LUA (FCEUX, Bizhawk, Mesen, etc.)
+- Simply load the appropriate script into any NES emulator that supports LUA (FCEUX, Bizhawk, Mesen, etc.)
+  - To randomize Family Edition (or any romhacks of Family Edition), use the (Family Edition) script.
+  - For all other versions (Regular, Junior Edition, and romhacks of those versions), use the regular script.

 # Configurable Options